 The Takeaway

-Lifeline checking accounts are low-cost accounts that make it possible for people with lower incomes or are new account seekers to get the checking capabilities they need.
-These accounts often feature no or low feed and minimal beginning balances.
+Lifeline checking accounts are low-cost accounts that make it possible for people with lower incomes or those who are new account seekers to get the checking capabilities they need.
+These accounts often feature no or low fees and minimal beginning balances.
 The downside is that they may skip some banking basics, like paper checks.
 Fortunately, in our increasingly online world, this isn’t a deal-breaker.
 It may well be a trade-off that’s worthwhile to secure the convenience of a checking account.

 FAQ